DannyCool46/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-file 21 Write a script that reverse its input.
+file 22 Write a script that displays all users and their home directories, sorted by users